mmeest/Kilroy-in-Python-Turtle/README.md

 # Turtle is a library for Python for creating graphics
 https://docs.python.org/3/library/turtle.html

-The turtle module in Python is a standard library for creating simple graphics and drawings.
-It provides a simple way to create drawings and graphics by using a turtle that can move around the screen, draw lines, and more.
-This module is often used to teach programming concepts to beginners, especially in an interactive and visual manner.
+The turtle module in Python provides a simple way to create drawings and graphics by using a turtle that can move around the screen, draw lines, and more.
+This module is often used to teach programming concepts in an interactive and visual manner.

 # Some main functions